pompeiifreckles/Device-Drivers/Chapter_02/Readme.md

   obj-m := hello.o        // multiple files
   module-objs := file1.o file2.o

-  make -C /path/to/src/tree M=`pwd` modules
+  # make that can be invoked directly from the cli, this might become tiresome

-  Above Makefile becomes tiresome
+  # make -C /path/to/src/tree M=`pwd` modules

   # If KERNELRELEASE is defined, we've been invoked from the
   # kernel build system and can use its language.
   ifneq ($(KERNELRELEASE),)